 Nearest Train Stations to Dholavira?

 Stations like Bhachau and Samkhiali Junction and pretty close from Rapar.
-All Bhuj bound trains from other parts of India should stop here.
+All Bhuj bound trains from Ahmedabad should stop here.
 From the you can get buses to Rapar and then to Dholavira.
-I had a return ticket from Bhuj station but I realized that there was neither rthe time nor the need to get back to that place.
+I had a return ticket from Bhuj station but I realized that there was neither the time, nor the need to get back to that place.
 So, I rushed back to Bhachau from Rapar and caught the same train after a couple of hours.

 Where to stay in Dholavira?

-There is practically only one place to stay called the Toran Tourist Complex, which is a government rest house.
+Back in 2014, there is practically only one place to stay called the Toran Tourist Complex, which is a government rest house.
 I have seen some other facilities being built, but not sure how to contact them.
 As for Toran, one can just call them up for booking (The number I have is 097277 84044, not sure if it has changed now).
 It has nice cottages built in the shape of traditional huts with both AC and without AC.
 I paid INR 500 for a night for the non-AC room.
 Carry your photo-IDs and cash.
-There are no ATMs out there either but the staff if generally helpful.

 Food facilities in Dholavira